Aishwaryagithubit/Elderly/README.md

 # Elderly
-A platform for elder care so it is in the process
+A platform for elder care
+It is in the process.............